 Many popular claims actually follow the scientific method nicely until they get to the point where it becomes necessary to test the purported hypothesis, after which point they rely on argument rather than evidence, which is not scientific.
 Even the cleverest arguments can be trumped by meager experimental or empirical evidence.

 Aristotle, it is said, argued that women don’t have as many teeth as men.
-As the story goes however, he never bothered to check and verify his assertion… men and women do indeed have the same number of teeth (at least on average).
+As the story goes however, he never bothered to check and verify his assertion… men and women, barring any individual anomalies, do indeed have the same number of teeth.
 The point is that, while reason is important, arguments, no matter how authoritative, eloquent, or how much we want to believe them, are not enough to determine whether a testable hypothesis is correct.
 Sound reasons or strong intuitions that something ought to be true don’t guarantee that it will be.

 An understanding of how to think about what constitutes science is the most important thing you can have to help you sift through the bad health and nutrition information (and all other information for that matter).
 However, I am not implying that in order to be a sound decision-maker you need to go out and become a lab-coat-wearing scientist, nor am I suggesting that those who are vocational scientists are somehow superior to anybody who is not.
 I am merely suggesting that we can all benefit in our daily lives if we adopt a scientific frame of mind when we evaluate information.